galanh/galanh.github.io/README.markdown

-# Learning curve
+# Cursos de Python

-This website is about learning Maths and Physics using software
+This website is about learning by coding

 ## Getting Started